naturalis/galaxy-tool-lca/README.md

 | Otu1 | hit4 | Animalia / Arthropoda / Insecta / Diptera / Asilidae / Scytomedes / Scytomedes haemorrhoidalis |
 | Otu1 | hit5 | Animalia / Arthropoda / Insecta / Diptera / Asilidae / Proctacanthus / Proctacanthus hinei |

 With this example data and tresholds the classification of otu1 will be Asilidae.
+This is a basic explanation of the LCA approach, more advanced filter settings and output options are shown at the example commands.
 <br />

 ## Getting Started